JonmarCorpuz/Projects/IT - GLPI Project.md

 firefox "<IP>/glpi"
 ```

-## Install and Configure Active Directory on Windows Server
+## Install and Configure Active Directory on Windows Server 2019

+1. Download the ISO of Microsoft's Windows Server 2019

+2. After the Windows Server 2019 ISO image is finished installing create a new virtual machine

+3.

 ## Install and Configure a DNS Server on Windows Server Using Active Directory